Frank Houghton, Graduate Program Director

 The internship for the program aims to develop public health skills, knowledge and competencies through practice.
-As part of this experience students develop an e-portfolio to display their work that addresses specific competency areas within the program.
-The e-portfolio serves as a development assessment of progress through the MPH towards public health competencies.
+As part of this experience students develop a portfolio to display their work that addresses specific competency areas within the program.
+The portfolio serves as a formative assessment of progress through the MPH towards public health competencies.
 Prior to an internship students must have a student membership in national professional organization that relates to public health.

 In order to successfully graduate from the program students must successfully complete a research project which serves as a comprehensive examination, a graduate school requirement.